How do I register for a tax account?

 How long does it take to receive a tax account number?

-Applications are processed with three to five business days.
+Applications are processed within three to five business days.

 Will I receive the account number by email?